Heartland Express (HTLD)

 7. Operating Margin

-Analyzing the trend in its profitability, Heartland Express’s operating margin decreased by 19.1 percentage points over the last five years.
+Looking at the trend in its profitability, Heartland Express’s operating margin decreased by 24.5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
-We’ve noticed many Ground Transportation companies also saw their margins fall (along with revenue, as mentioned above) because the cycle turned in the wrong direction, but Heartland Express’s performance was poor no matter how you look at it.
-It shows that costs were rising and it couldn’t pass them onto its customers.
+Heartland Express’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q2, Heartland Express generated an operating margin profit margin of negative 5.9%, down 6 percentage points year on year.
+In Q4, Heartland Express generated an operating margin profit margin of negative 12.7%, down 13.2 percentage points year on year.
 The contraction shows it was less efficient because its expenses increased relative to its revenue.

 8. Earnings Per Share